 1. APLA shall be autonomous in all matters within its field except those reserved by the Bylaws of the American Anthropological Association, or those inimical to the American Anthropological Association’s interests, or those prohibited by law.

-2. APLA shall have an elected President, a President-elect, Treasurer, Secretary, and four elected members of the Board of Directors as set forth by these Bylaws.
+2. APLA shall have an elected President, a President-elect, Treasurer, Secretary, and six elected members of the Board of Directors as set forth by these Bylaws.
 All of the above shall be elected by the membership.
 These elected officers shall constitute a Board of Directors, and each will have one vote.

 3. The President in consultation with the existing Board of Directors shall appoint a Program Coordinator, an Editor of the APLA Journal, a Communications Liaison, a Section Editor to the Anthropology Newsletter, and a Student Representative as members of the Board of Directors, each holding one vote.

 4. The Board of Directors is empowered to establish membership dues.